masteroleary/roommates/README.md

 - [ ] Mirror
 - [ ] Sink / Counter
 - [ ] Trash
-- [ ] Remove items that don't belong including any in cabinet
+- [ ] Remove items that don't belong including any in cabinet ?what does this mean?
 - [ ] Replace light bulbs
 - [ ] Check vent for cob webs
 - [ ] Order new shower curtain if necessary